Math Calculators

 Answer: GCF = 2

-The greatest common factor is only defined for positive numbers.
-The GCF calculator also only takes positive integers as inputs.
-The GCF will always be positive, even for negative numbers.
-For example, -4 is a factor of -8.
-However, 4 is also a factor of -8, since -8 = 4 × (-2).
-Since the greatest common factor is always the largest of all common factors, it will always be positive.
+By mathematical definition, the greatest common factor is strictly limited to positive numbers.
+Accordingly, our GCF calculator only accepts positive integers as valid inputs.
+The GCF is always a positive value, even when evaluating negative numbers.
+For example, -4 is a valid factor of -8.
+However, 4 is also a factor of -8 (because -8 = 4 × (-2)).
+Because the greatest common factor must be the largest possible divisor shared between the numbers, the final GCF will inherently always be positive.

-The greatest common factor of a number and zero is always the absolute value of the non-zero number.
-This is because any number is a divisor of zero.
-For example, the GCF of 8 and 0 is 8, and the GCF of -8 and 0 is 8 (the absolute value of -8).
+When calculating the greatest common factor of a number and zero, the result is always the absolute value of the non-zero integer.
+This rule applies because zero can be divided by any non-zero integer.
+For instance, the GCF of 8 and 0 is 8, while the GCF of -8 and 0 is also 8 (representing the absolute value of -8).